eyubSalihOzdemir/swiftui_learning_projects/README.md

 # What is this?
-This is basically my journey of learning iOS.
+This is basically my journey of learning Swift & SwiftIU.
 After some inefficient Udemy courses, I discovered Paul Hudson from [hackingwithswift.com](hackingwithswift.com) and I decided to take on his courses.
 He has a beautiful course called [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) that teaches something everyday with a total of 19 projects (I'll be adding a few of mine too).
 But since I have formal experience on mobile application development with Flutter, instead of following that course day to day I just speed up things and practice as much as I can.

 # Contents
 * [Project 1 - WeSplit](#Project-1---WeSplit)